tianyimasf/pages/_works/real_disaster_tweets.md

 The author explicitly uses the word “ABLAZE” but means it metaphorically.
 This is clear to a human right away, especially with the visual aid.
 But it’s less clear to a machine.

 In this competition, we’re challenged to build a machine learning model that predicts which Tweets are about real disasters and which one’s aren’t.

+If you are interested in further documentation, I have a blog detailed [my solution](/article/1.html) to this problem.